-You spent most of your time working at the business and you were injured while working there.
+You spent most of your time working at the business, and you were injured while working there.

 You work for the company, and their working environment was unsafe, and this is why the accident happened.

-If you’re asking yourself, “how much can I claim for an accident at work if I’m self employed?” or “I had a self employed accident at work can i claim?”, then read on.
+If you’re asking yourself, “how much can I claim for an accident at work if I’m self employed?” or “I had a self employed accident at work can I claim?”, then read on.

 When we speak to a lot of people that have been injured in the workplace, whether self-employed or not, one thing they all want to know is how much compensation they are going to receive.
-It is important to establish the fact that all personal injury self-employed claims are handled on an individual basis.
+It is important to establish that all personal injury self-employed claims are handled on an individual basis.
 This is because there are so many different elements to a claim and so many factors to take into account.

 What we can do, though, is give you a good understanding of the average payouts for injuries relating to self-employed accidents.
 They should give you a good idea of the sort of money you are looking at for your pain and suffering.
-If you cannot find the injury you have sustained in the table below, please just give us a call, and we will be happy to enlighten you to the average payout for that injury.
+If you cannot find the injury you have sustained in the table below, please give us a call, and we will be happy to enlighten you on the average payout for that injury.